 Bermondsey and The Land of Leather

-A later OS Map of 1874 shows wool and hop warehouses, tanneries and currieries marked everywhere.
+A later OS Map of 1874 shows wool and hop warehouses, tanneries, and currieries marked everywhere.
 It was estimated that by the end of the 18th century, a third of all leather was manufactured in Bermondsey.
-Many leather dressers were drawn to the area and Bermondsey was know as “The Land of Leather”.
-The Vinegar works (later know as Sarson’s) can be seen for the first time, and the expanded railway from Greenwich, Croydon etc, makes it’s way into London Bridge Station.
-This map also provides evidence of housing on Russell Street and east of the Workhouse, lies George’s Place totalling 54 dwellings crammed into a tiny area.
-Bermondsey was not short of pubs, inns and taverns and the Cooper’s Arms Tavern was located on the site of modern day Tanner House.
+Many leather dressers were drawn to the area and Bermondsey was known as “The Land of Leather”.
+The Vinegar works (later know as Sarson’s) can be seen for the first time, and the expanded railway from Greenwich, Croydon, etc, makes its way into London Bridge Station.
+This map also provides evidence of housing on Russell Street and east of the Workhouse, lies George’s Place totaling 54 dwellings crammed into a tiny area.
+Bermondsey was not short of pubs, inns, and taverns and the Cooper’s Arms Tavern was located on the site of modern day Tanner House.
 Rowlands Court and Finimore’s Court, located next door accounted for a further 16 dwellings and backed onto Brunswick Court.
-Other public house included the Blue Anchor at 61 Russell Street, the Raven and Sun at 27 Russell Street and the Stingo Arms at 86 Russell Street.
+Other public houses included the Blue Anchor at 61 Russell Street, the Raven and Sun at 27 Russell Street and the Stingo Arms at 86 Russell Street.

 It is easy to forget that Tower Bridge Road was not yet built and the route of Russell Street continued unbroken to Dockhead.
 Much of this section of the road has also been developed for tanning and leather making.
 By the end of the 19th Century, the area will have been thick with the smells of industry and Bermondsey was ready to rebrand the roads in and around Bermondsey Street with new names.
 Russell Street was soon to become Tanner Street.